Hepatology

 Refractory Ascites

 Refractory ascites occurs in 5% to 10% of cirrhotic ascites patients and portends a poor prognosis.
-The definition of refractory ascites is (1) lack of response to high-dose diuretics (400 mg of spironolactone and 160 mg of furosemide/day) while remaining compliant with a low-sodium diet or (2) frequent ascites recurrence shortly after therapeutic paracentesis.
+The definition of refractory ascites is (1) lack of response to high-dose diuretics (400mg of spironolactone and 160mg of furosemide/day) while remaining compliant with a low-sodium diet or (2) frequent ascites recurrence shortly after therapeutic paracentesis.
 Patients with recurrent side effects from diuretic therapy, including symptomatic hyponatremia, hyperkalemia or hypokalemia, renal insufficiency, or hepatic encephalopathy, are also considered to have refractory ascites.
 Treatment options include large-volume paracentesis with albumin infusion, placement of a TIPS, or liver transplantation.
-Surgical peritoneovenous shunts (e.g., LeVeen or Denver shunt) have essentially been abandoned since controlled trials have shown poor long-term patency, excessive complications, and no survival advantage over medical therapy.
+Surgical shunts (e.g., LeVeen or Denver shunt) have essentially been abandoned because controlled trials have shown poor long-term patency, excessive complications, and no survival advantage over medical therapy.

 In the United States, TIPS is most commonly performed under conscious sedation by an interventional radiologist.
 The portal system is accessed through the jugular vein, and the operator inserts a self-expanding shunt between the portal (high-pressure) and hepatic (low-pressure) veins.
-The ultimate goal of the procedure is to lower portal pressures below 12 mm Hg, the level at which ascites begins to accumulate.
-Complications are common; these include hemorrhage (intrahepatic or intra-abdominal) and stent stenosis or thrombosis.
+The ultimate goal of the procedure is to lower portal pressures to less than 12mm Hg, the level at which ascites begins to accumulate.
+Complications are relatively common and include hemorrhage (intrahepatic or intra-abdominal) and stent stenosis or thrombosis.
 Other important complications include hepatic encephalopathy and decompensation of liver or cardiac function.
-Therefore, TIPS is generally not recommended for patients with preexisting encephalopathy, an ejection fraction lower than 55%, or a Child-Pugh Score higher than 12 ( Table 5 ).
+Therefore, TIPS is generally not recommended for patients with pre-existing encephalopathy, an ejection fraction lower than 55%, or a Child-Pugh Score higher than 12 (Table 3).
 Additional disadvantages of the procedure are high cost and lack of availability at some medical centers.

 Bilirubin (mg/dL) <2 2-3 >3